djeada/Numpy-Tutorials/notes/4_matrix_operations.md

 ## Identity and Inverse Matrices

-The identity matrix, denoted as I, has ones on the diagonal and zeros everywhere else.
-If a matrix A has an inverse A^-1, then A×A−1=IA×A−1=I:
+The identity matrix, typically denoted as $I$, plays a crucial role in matrix algebra.
+It is a square matrix with ones on its main diagonal and zeros in all other positions.
+The identity matrix acts as the multiplicative identity in matrix operations, similar to the number 1 in scalar multiplication.

+When a square matrix $A$ has an inverse, denoted as $A^{-1}$, it means that when $A$ is multiplied by $A^{-1}$, the result is the identity matrix $I$.
+The relationship is given by:

+$$
+A \times A^{-1} = A^{-1} \times A = I
+$$

+This property is fundamental in linear algebra, indicating that multiplying a matrix by its inverse yields the identity matrix.

 ```Python
 M = np.array([[-4, 5], [1, 7]])